benedictaquino/football-guys/README.md

 From there I utilized [landmark-based navigation].
 I used the centroids of the sets in my cover as my observers, and each data point representing each player as my landmarks.
 Visibility was the defined by a distance metric to each point.
-Then I from there I construct [filtrations] with varying levels of visibility.
-Then I computed their [persistent homologies], which provide insight about the structure of the complexes.
+Then from there I construct [filtrations] of simplicial complexes as the required visibility threshold decreases.
+Then I computed the [persistent homologies] of the filtrations, which provide insight about the structure of the complexes.

 [cover]: https://en.wikipedia.org/wiki/Cover_(topology)